percona/pmm-doc/docs/using/dbaas.md

 **Prerequisites:** Helm Chart/Manifest installed

-The steps for adding k8s cluster in PMM are as follows:
+The steps for automatically adding k8s cluster in PMM are as follows:

 1. Use [Helm](https://github.com/helm/helm) to install PMM server on Kubernetes clusters.
 For more information, see [documentation](../setting-up/server/helm.md).